 This task consists of two bins.
 In one bin, there is an image of a whisky bottle and barrel (Bootlegger: Collecting Spirts), in the other bin, there is an image of a phone and note pad (G-Man: Collecting Information).
-1/3 of each bin is covered.
+1/3 of each bin is covered with a lid.